octaprog7/SCD4x/README.md

 3. SDA
 4. SCL

-Upload MicroPython firmware to the NANO(ESP, etc) board, and then two files: main.py, SCD4x_sensirion.py and sensor_pack folder.
+Upload MicroPython firmware to the NANO(ESP, etc) board, and then files: main.py, SCD4x_sensirion.py and sensor_pack folder.
 Then open main.py in your IDE and run it.

 # Pictures